saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

    1)  Number of "Male" is more in the observation.
    2)  There are more number of married couples present in the dataset.
 This also signifies that married people are inclined towards taking loan.
-   3)  here are more number of Graduates present among those who have applied for the Loan.
+   3)  There are more number of Graduates present among those who have applied for the Loan.
    4)  People who are self employed are not so comfortable or sure in applying for the loan.
    5)  People who hail from semiurban are more inclined towards applying for loan as compare to those who are from Urban or Rural.
    6)  Most of the loan applications have been approved.